VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 is so shiny we want to use it to even during development.
 So the first thing is that we need to tell CMake explicitly WE care about those headers.
-The traditional way of doing this is doing something which, after we realised CMake doesn't care about includes is wasteful and nonsensical.
+The traditional way of doing this is doing something which, after we realised CMake doesn't care about includes is somewhat wasteful and nonsensical.
 It's also something you might have seen elsewhere.

 ```
 set(MYLIB_SOURCES ${MYLIB_SOURCES} class1.cpp class2.cpp class3.cpp)